Developer Guide

 Integrators

-modules, respectively.
-Here, the construct_stage method generates the kernels for time integration.
+in the pybaram.integrators.steady and the pybaram.integrators.unsteady modules, respectively.
+Here, the construct_stage method assembles and compiles the kernels required for each stage of the time-integration scheme.
 For unsteady simulation, explicit Runge-Kutta schemes can be applied, as implemented below.

 TVD-RK3